$

 Marie Bridge

-Does a Paris landmark like the Marie Bridge, spanning the Seine, require a special description?
-One of the oldest in Paris, the bridge connects the Hôtel de Ville promenade to the island of Saint-Louis.
-According to urban legend, two lovers who kiss under the Marie Bridge will be together forever and will never part, even after death!
+Does such a Parisian landmark as the Pont Marie, spanning the Seine, need any special introduction?
+One of the oldest bridges in Paris, it connects the Hôtel de Ville embankment with the Île Saint-Louis.
+According to city legend, two lovers who kiss under the Pont Marie will remain together forever — even beyond death!